turingschool/backend-curriculum-site/module3/lessons/sending_email_in_rails.md

 ### Exploring the Mailer

 ⭐ In your text editor, search the application for files containing the word 'mailer'.
 (CMD + t in atom, CMD + p in VScode)\
 ⭐ You should see 3 files pop up -- `mailer.html.erb`, `mailer.text.erb`, `application_mailer.rb`.
 These files come with Rails.
-Open up the file, and start to speculate what they're used for.
-Could you see any similarities between these mailer files and other parts of our application?
+Open up the files, and start to speculate what they're used for.
+Does `mailer.html.erb` remind you of any other files you've interacted with in the past?

 ### Creating the Mailer